freshollie/esbuild-plugin-webpack-bridge/README.md

 })
 ```

+## Important notes

-**Note:** the plugin is currently under development, so the API may change during the time.
+The plugin is currently under development, so the API may change during the time.
 Also there're not
+so many loaders' features supported, see the list below.

+Only the latest major version of each loader is tested, which, most of the time, means that it should work with webpack@4
+and sometimes with webpack@5.

-so many loaders' features supported.
-Please, check [test/](test) folder for more examples.
+Check [test/](test) folder for more examples.

 ## List of tested loaders